 Are floating vanities only for bathrooms?

 No, floating vanities are increasingly popular in bedrooms as dedicated dressing tables.
-The term “vanity” can apply to both bathroom and bedroom settings, with bedroom vanities typically focusing on makeup and hair care rather than a sink.
+The term “vanity” can apply to both bathroom and bedroom settings, with bedroom vanities typically focusing on makeup and hair care rather than a sink or plumbing fixtures.